Managing AWS Accounts with Control Tower Landing Zones and SSO

 Cross-account access works alongside CloudTrail to configure audit access.
 It also provides emergency security access to Landing Zone accounts.

-They also check IAM password policies, group rules, and multi-factor authentication (MFA) and other things to ensure they remain within pre-determined configurations.
+They also check IAM password policies, group rules, and multi-factor authentication (MFA) and other things to ensure they remain within your pre-determined configurations.

 Amazon Virtual Private Cloud (VPC)